Skip to main content

 All outputs share the same underlying package logic and design but can operate independently through their respective control interfaces.

-Changes made to the master graphics package can be propagated to all associated outputs with a single action.
+Changes made to the master graphics package can be applied to all associated outputs with a single action.
 This simplifies package maintenance and ensures consistency across outputs.

 1. Simultaneous sports broadcasts